Design and Technology

 Students will learn about food preparation and develop a wide range of practical skills.
 They will also develop and deepen existing knowledge about commodities, diet and good health as well as the importance of provenance and the science behind food.
 They are also able to obtain their Food Hygiene certificate during Year 10.

-For the majority of Year 10 the focus is on acquiring both practical, hand and machining skills as well as basic engineering drawing techniques.
-Students work on various projects ranging from candle holders to door knockers.
-In the final term they start the first of two controlled assessments based on Designing and Communicating in Engineering.
+For the majority of Year 10 the focus is on acquiring both practical, hand and machining skills as well as basic engineering drawing techniques, both manual and CAD based.
+Students work on various projects ranging from candle holders to door knockers and there is a high volume of practical exercises for which students are expected to put in additional time to complete on time.

 Key Stage 5:

-In Year 12 students are given a ‘design and make’ task.
-They are expected to produce a three dimensional product as well as a portfolio of design work.
+In Year 12 students are given two ‘design and make’ tasks.
+They are expected to produce a three dimensional product for each project as well as a portfolio of design work.

-40% of the marks for ‘A’ Level Product Design come from the written exam and 60% from the coursework.
-The marks in each year carry 50% each of the final ‘A’ Level grade.
+This is a linear qualification.
+50% of the marks for ‘A’ Level Product Design come from the written exam and 60% from the design and make project.